umarshehu/end-to-end-acled-streaming/README.md

 **This repository demonstrates a data engineering pipeline using Spark Structured Streaming.
-It retrieves random names from an API, sends the data to Kafka topics via Airflow, and processes it with Spark Structured Streaming before storing it in Cassandra.**
+It retrieves Armed Conflict Location & Event Data (ACLED) from an API, sends the data to Kafka topics via Airflow, and processes it with Spark Structured Streaming before storing it in PostgreSQL.**

 # System Architecture